zenovich/runkit/README.md

 open_basedir		Like safe_mode, you can only use this setting to make things more restrictive.

-allow_url_fopen		In keeping with safe_mode, this can only be turned off (more restrictive than global environment)
+allow_url_fopen, allow_url_include	In keeping with safe_mode, these can only be turned off (more restrictive than global environment)

 disable_functions	Any function names specified in this coma-delimited list will be disabled IN ADDITION TO already disabled functions.